Updated: Jul 20, 2021

 If all else fails, you'll find one by looking at the underneath of a CD or DVD in the light :)

 Oh and of course you can always have some STEAM fun with a Little STEAMers class.
-You can download a free class or join a free live class.
-During half term we'll be exploring Electrifying Science together with loads of play-based ideas to try at home.
+Try your first class for free.